 Vinny has facilitated creativity and confidence building workshops for Tonic in various locations including nightclubs, universities, colleges and NHS specialist mental health facilities.

-His musical influences include David Bowie, Marc Bolan and Ray Davies; as well as playing Vinny Peculiar shows he also has a Glam Rock tribute band, ‘Feather Cut’.
+His musical influences include David Bowie, Marc Bolan and Ray Davies.
+As well as playing Vinny Peculiar shows, he has a Glam Rock tribute band called ‘Feather Cut’.

 Jason has been playing bass since the age of 8 and gigging since he was 12.
 By 20 years old he had gained a degree in bass performance, which started his journey to becoming a freelance musician.
 His first big audition was for a major label artist, which he went on to tour with supporting major UK artists.